Midnight Sun in Iceland: What to Do & Where to Go

 Go on a Whale Watching Tour

-One of the most unique experiences during the midnight sun is to head out on a whale watching tour under the magical summer sun.
-The twilight sky is a stunning setting for heading out to sea and spotting some of the most magnificent creatures in the ocean.
-You will often find that you are more likely to spot whales under the midnight sun as there is less activity on the waters too.
-Whales never fully sleep either so there’s no need to worry about that.
+One of the most unique experiences during the Midnight Sun is to head out on a whale watching tour under the magical summer sky.
+The twilight hues make for a stunning setting for heading out to sea and spotting some of the most magnificent creatures in the ocean.
+You will often find that you are more likely to spot whales under the Midnight Sun, as there is less activity on the waters, too.
+Whales never fully sleep; in fact, only one half of their brain rests at a time.
+This means they continue to swim and breathe through their blowhole at all times, so there’s no need to worry about that.
 Expect to see minke whales, white-beaked dolphins, harbor porpoises, and even humpback whales, too.

 Embark on a Spectacular Glacier Walk